Developing winning marketing strategies is time-consuming. But an effective plan is likely to improve profits and customer satisfaction.

 Use the Ansoff Matrix below to assist with segmentation planning.

 Each of the segments could be a target for your marketing.
-Each has different strategies to improve market share depending on the customers you want to develop.
+Each has different strategies to improve market share depending on the potential customers you want to develop.